Pneumococcal disease is an illness caused by infection with the bacterium (‘germ’) Streptococcus pneumoniae.

 Most of the time, this doesn’t cause any illness.
 However, vulnerable people may develop pneumococcal disease.
 The immune system is unable to keep the bacteria in check, which then multiply out of control and spread to other areas of the body.

 Pneumococcal disease occurs most commonly in the colder months in Australia.
-Young children who have higher rates of carriage and don’t always cover their mouth when sneezing or coughing are more likely to can pass the bacteria on to the elderly or those with specific risk factors.
+Young children who have higher rates of carriage and don’t always cover their mouth when sneezing or coughing are more likely to pass the bacteria on to the elderly or those with specific risk factors.

 When people do get sick with pneumococcal disease, it is rarely possible to be sure where or how they caught their infection.